The Red Queen Passage of Lewis Caroll’s “Through the Looking-Glass”

 Alice’s object was to see what the garden “was like,” i.e., its basic structure, not the minutiae.
 To the Red Queen, one person’s minutiae is another’s macrocosm (which is, after all, one of the lessons taught by the metaphor of Alice passing through the looking glass), and she teaches Alice this truth by way of three allegories, first for the object one studies, next for instrument of observation, and third for comprehending what is observed:

 “That’s right,” said the Queen, patting her on the head, which Alice didn’t like at all, “though when you say ‘garden,’–I’vE seen gardens, compared with which this would be a wilderness.
 Alice had already been awed by the Live Flowers, but the Queen asserts that was nothing.
 In a sense, all organisms communicate with the scientists who study them, and the intelligence communicated to those willing to delve deeply yields more than ordinary speech conveys.
 Did Dodgson foresee, 80 years before the fact, how molecular genetics would open our eyes?
+When Darwin penned his theory of evolution he addressed the origin of life as something quite simple.
+At the time it was assumed that life emerged spontaneously, the result of random but fortuitous assemblages of a few chemical ingredients.
+We now know that even the simplest forms of life are incredibly complicated when examined in detail.

 “When you say ‘hill,'” the Queen interrupted, “I could show you hills, in comparison with which you’d call that a valley.”
 The hill is an allegory for peering into the unknown to grasp and learn.
 Alice wanted to use the hill as a vantage point, from which to observe the garden without walking through it.
 The Queen has seen more powerful instruments.
 Was Dodgson referring to the counterintuitive Red Queen Principle?
-Did he see forward, to something akin to the initially-tedious unraveling of DNA codes, and the discovery of linkages betrween one species and another?
+Did he see forward, to something akin to the initially-tedious unraveling of DNA codes, and the discovery of linkages between one species and another?

 We resume: